 Missing a period, but having a negative pregnancy test, is one of the most common complaints women seek advice about.

 The medical term used to describe " absence of periods" is amenorrhoea.
 Women normally do not menstruate before puberty, during pregnancy, or after the menopause.
 If a woman does not get her period when she normally should, it may be the symptom of a treatable medical condition.

 There are two types of amenorrhoea: primary amenorrhoea and secondary amenorrhoea.
 Primary amenorrhoea is when a young woman has not had her first period by the age of 16.
 Secondary amenorrhoea is when a woman who has had normal menstrual cycles stops getting her monthly period for six months or more.

 Amenorrhoea can be caused by any number of changes in the organs, glands, and hormones involved in menstruation.

-- Failure of the ovaries (female sex organs that hold eggs).
+- Failure of the ovaries, female sex organs that release eggs.

 - Problems in the central nervous system (brain and spinal cord) or the pituitary gland (a gland in the brain that makes hormones involved in menstruation).